-Knowledge and understanding of contemporary concepts, theories and findings in attitudes and social cognition
+8.1. understand contemporary concepts, theories and findings in attitudes and social cognition.

-Demonstrating an awareness of how concepts, theories and findings in attitudes and social cognition may be applied with benefits for individuals, groups, and society
+8.4. demonstrate an awareness of how concepts, theories and findings in attitudes and social cognition may be applied with benefits for individuals, groups, and society.

-Develop an appreciation of the historical and conceptual issues in the study of Attitudes and Social Cognition
+8.5. appreciate the historical and conceptual issues in the study of Attitudes and Social Cognition.